 Below we will look at the categories of web applications for which dbFront is uniquely suited.

-One of the specific things that dbFront attempts to fill as a tool for is the applications that would never otherwise be built.
-Here are some of the things it attempts to fill for:
+One of the specific voids that dbFront attempts to fill, is to enable applications that would otherwise never be built.
+Some examples are:

 - the applications for which there is insufficient ROI,